 2. Keep an eye on their weight

 Maintaining a healthy weight is also crucial for preventing pancreatitis in dogs.
 Dogs that are overweight or obese are more likely to develop the condition than those at a healthy weight.
 If you think your dog may be overweight, talk to your veterinarian about the best way to help them lose weight safely.
+While prescription diets usually cost substantially more, they are many times what will save your pet's life.

-3. Avoid giving them table scraps
+3. Avoid giving them human food or table scraps

 Another way to help prevent pancreatitis in dogs is to avoid giving them table scraps.
+Sometimes pet parents or house guests give the dog ham drippings or turkey trimmings to make him feel like part of the family.
 Table scraps are often high in fat and can trigger an attack of pancreatitis.
-If you want to treat your dog, choose a healthy option like carrots or apples.

-4. Feed your dog a high-quality diet
+4. Feed them a high-quality diet

-Feeding your dog a high-quality diet is another important way to help prevent pancreatitis.
-Dogs who eat diets high in fat are at an increased risk for the condition, so it's essential to choose a food that is low in fat and made with high-quality ingredients.
-Many great commercially-available dog foods on the market meet these criteria, so talk to your veterinarian about which would be best for your dog.
+Feeding your dog a high-quality low fat diet is another important way to help prevent acute pancreatitis.
+Dog's diet high in fat are at an increased risk for the condition, so it's essential to choose a food that is low in fat and made with high-quality ingredients.

 5. Visit the vet regularly